eBay/nice-modal-react/README.md

 import NiceModal from '@ebay/nice-modal-react';
 import MyAntdModal from './my-antd-modal'; // created by above code

-// If use by id, need to register the modal component.
+// If you use by id, you need to register the modal component.
 // Normally you create a modals.js file in your project
 // and register all modals there.
 NiceModal.register('my-antd-modal', MyAntdModal);